-6 Tough Relationship Questions You Need To Ask & Answer Before Deciding To Get Divorced
+6 Tough Relationship Questions You Need To Answer Before Getting Divorced

-Sex is an important part of marriage.
-At its best, sex is a baring and sharing of both bodies and souls.
+Intimacy is an important part of marriage.
+At its best, it is a baring and sharing of both bodies and souls.
 At its worst, it's just another chore to either do or ignore.
-The two most concerning sexual problems to have are:
+The two most concerning intimate problems to have are:

-• You feel trapped, scared, or sad when you think about sex with your spouse (and you're not in a sexually abusive situation).
+- You feel trapped, scared, or sad when you think about intimacy with your spouse (and you're not in an abusive situation).

-• You've not had sex for a really long time (think a year or more without medical restrictions) despite wanting and asking for it.
+- You've not been intimate for a long time (think a year or more without medical restrictions) despite wanting and asking for it.

 In and of themselves, neither of these problems necessitate the need to divorce, but they are most definitely situations that you must address.